WANGBEAN068/HyperMR/README.md

 ## Credits
-* Parts of the code were adapted from [Multimodal Transformer](https://github.com/yaohungt/Multimodal-Transformer) by Yao-Hung Hubert Tsai and [Hypergraph Transformer](https://github.com/YuJungHeo/kbvqa-public) and Yu-Jung Heo.
+* Parts of the code were adapted from [Multimodal Transformer](https://github.com/yaohungt/Multimodal-Transformer) by Yao-Hung Hubert Tsai and [Hypergraph Transformer](https://github.com/YuJungHeo/kbvqa-public) by Yu-Jung Heo.

 ## Citation
 ```